jesse0099/Markdowns/ssl_import_from_customer.md

 - cert.pem
 - no-password-cert-key.pem

 ACM requires the private key to be in PEM format, so we will have to use a tool.
 OpenSSL is widely available and open source.
-It is recommended.
+It is recommended ([AWS Docs](https://aws.amazon.com/blogs/security/how-to-import-pfx-formatted-certificates-into-aws-certificate-manager-using-openssl/)).

 ***Using OpenSSL***